 - The linkages between these institutions and other institutions, including the World Trade Organization (WTO)

-- The IMF, including its Articles of Agreement, IMF surveillance and conditionality
+- The IMF, including its Articles of Agreement, IMF surveillance, financing, and capacity development

-- The role of the IMF in the prevention and resolution of financial crises
+- The role of the IMF in the prevention and resolution of financial and sovereign debt crises

 - The institutions of the World Bank Group, their Articles of Agreement and their respective roles in promoting development